 '''

 1 // C++

 2 class Factory_impl : public virtual POA_Factory

-3
+3 {

 4 public:

+5

 6

-virtual Product ptr
+virtual Product_ptr

+createProduct() throw(CORBA::SystemException)

 7

-createProduct() throw(CORBA::SystemException)

 8

 9

-Product_impl impl = new Product_impl(orb);
+Product impl impl = new Product impl(orb);

 10

-PortableServer::ServantBase_var servant = impl;
+PortableServer::ServantBase var servant = impl;

+PortableServer::POA_var poa = ... // Get servant's POA

 11

-PortableServer::POA_var poa = ... // Get servant's POA
+PortableServer::ObjectId_var id = ... // Assign an ID

 12

-PortableServer::ObjectId var id = ... // Assign an ID
+poa -> activate object with id(id, impl);

 13

-poa -> activate_object_with_id(id, impl);

 14

 return impl -> this();

 15

-};
+16 };

 '''

-- 2 The servant class Factory_impl is defined as an implementation of the Factory interface. - 9-10 A new reference counted Product servant is instantiated.
-The servant is assigned to a ServantBase_var, which decrements the servant's reference count when it goes out of scope. - 11-14 Activates the servant and returns an object reference to the client.
+Line 2 The servant class Factory_impl is defined as an implementation of the Factory interface.

+Lines 9-10 A new reference counted Product servant is instantiated.
+The servant is assigned to a ServantBase_var, which decrements the servant's reference count when it goes out of scope.

+Lines 11-14 Activates the servant and returns an object reference to the client.

 It is important to understand how the servant is eventually destroyed.
 The RefCountServantBase class from which the servant inherits implements a reference count.
 When the servant is instantiated, the RefCountServantBase constructor sets this reference count to 1.
 When the servant is activated with the POA, the POA increases the reference count by at least 1.
 When the ServantBase_var we assigned the servant to goes out of scope, the reference count is decremented by 1.
-This means that when createProduct() returns, only the POA is "holding" a reference to the servant.
+This means that when createProduct() returns, only the POA is holding a reference to the servant.
 Later, when the servant is deactivated in destroy(), the POA decrements the reference count by exactly the same number it used to increment the reference count upon activation.
 This causes the reference count to drop to zero, in which case the servant will be implicitly deleted.